api-platform/docs/core/pagination.md

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/pagination?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="Pagination screencast"><br>Watch the Pagination screencast</a></p>

 API Platform Core has native support for paged collections.
 Pagination is enabled by default for all collections.
-Each collections contains 30 items per page.
+Each collection contains 30 items per page.
 The activation of the pagination and the number of elements per page can be configured from: